redislabs-training/slides-as-code-setup/README.md

 ## Styling

 The tool comes with its own set of predefined styles.

+### Slide types
+The RedisLabs style guide defines 4 main slide types: cover slide, separator slide, closing (ending) slide and an inner (content) slide.

+- For the cover slide use the class `.cover`
+- For the separator slides use the class `.separator`
+- For the closing slide use the class `.end`

 ### Grid system
 You can use a "bootstrap-like" grid system to organise your slide in columns.
 Every horizontal row is divided in 12 columns.
 One column is represented by the class `.col-1`, two columns by `.col-2` and so on.